dewww/dewww.github.io/foreclosure/WashingtonProcess.md

 ---

-## Overview of Foreclosure in Oregon
+## Overview of Foreclosure in Washington

 Foreclosure is the legal process a lender uses to recover the balance owed on a mortgage when a homeowner fails to make payments.
-In Oregon, the process is typically **non-judicial**, but judicial foreclosures are also allowed.
+In Washington, the process is typically **non-judicial**, but judicial foreclosures are also allowed.

-- **Non-Judicial Foreclosure:** Most common in Oregon; involves a trustee sale without court involvement.
+- **Non-Judicial Foreclosure:** Most common in Washington; involves a trustee sale without court involvement.
 - **Judicial Foreclosure:** Requires court proceedings and is used in limited cases, such as when a deficiency judgment is sought.

 ---

-## Types of Foreclosures in Oregon
+## Types of Foreclosures in Washington

-1. **Non-Judicial Foreclosure (Primary Method):**
+1. **Non-Judicial Foreclosure:**
-   - Governed by Oregon's Trust Deed Act.
+   - Washington primarily uses a non-judicial foreclosure process.
+This means the lender does not need to go to court unless it's a judicial foreclosure.
    - No court involvement; faster process.
    - The property is sold at a public auction.

 2. **Judicial Foreclosure:**
    - Initiated through the court system.
    - Typically used for mortgages or when the lender seeks a deficiency judgment.
    - Slower but may provide additional opportunities for the homeowner to contest the foreclosure.

 ---